dan-uptimesoftware/php-script-plugin-temaplte/readme.md

 Template for a php based up.time plugin.

-#use plugin-init.py to simplfy updating the xml and renaming the sub-folders
+##Setup Steps
-./plugin-init.py new_name
+use plugin-init.py to simplfy updating the xml and renaming the sub-folders ./plugin-init.py new_name